Best sunscreen 2020 | CNN Underscored

 With so many different active ingredients and types of sunscreens, it can be overwhelming to know what to look for.
 The FDA complicated matters a bit more when it proposed a new rule in February 2019 calling for more research on certain sunscreen ingredients.
 “We are requesting additional information on these ingredients so that we can evaluate their GRASE [generally recognized as safe and effective] status in light of changed conditions, including substantially increased sunscreen usage and exposure and evolving information about the potential risks associated with these products since they were originally evaluated,” the agency wrote.

+It’s also important to find a sunscreen that has a rating for water resistance.
+“If you’re going to be swimming or sweating, look for sunscreens labeled water-resistant which are tested to be effective for up to 40 minutes of swimming,” Richard says.
+“Very water-resistant sunscreens stay effective for up to 80 minutes in the water.”

 Where it gets more complicated is deciding which kind of sunscreen ingredients you should use.
-We found that physical sunscreens are your safest bet for protection, as none of the ingredients absorb into your bloodstream.
-Mineral sunscreens contain zinc oxide, titanium dioxide or both, but they are normally thicker, whiter and don’t disappear as well into your skin like their chemical counterparts.
+We found that physical (mineral) sunscreens are your safest bet for protection, as none of the ingredients absorb into your bloodstream.
+Mineral sunscreens contain zinc oxide, titanium dioxide or both, but they are normally thicker and whiter and don’t disappear as well into your skin as their chemical counterparts.
 Mineral sunscreens work by physically blocking the rays of the sun so they don’t reach your skin.
 Chemical sunscreens, on the other hand, work by absorbing the rays so your skin doesn’t have to.

-The FDA still wants more safety information on 12 other chemical sunscreen ingredients, but there are some studies about one ingredient in particular, oxybenzone, that have discovered a potential link between the chemical and lower testosterone levels, hormone changes in men and shorter pregnancies and disrupted birth weights in babies.
+The FDA still wants more safety information on 12 other chemical sunscreen ingredients, but there are some studies about one ingredient in particular, oxybenzone, that have discovered a potential link between the chemical and lower testosterone levels, hormone changes in men, shorter pregnancies in women, and disrupted birth weights in babies.
 However, according to CNN Health, experts caution about assuming an association between exposure and those outcomes.
-It’s one of the seven active ingredients that was found to absorb into your bloodstream, and Hawaii, Key West and the Pacific nation of Palau have banned sunscreens containing oxybenzone because of its impact on coral reefs.
+Oxybenzone is one of the seven active ingredients that were found to absorb into your bloodstream, and Hawaii, Key West and the Pacific nation of Palau have banned sunscreens containing oxybenzone because of its impact on coral reefs.
 To be extra cautious, we didn’t include any sunscreens that contain oxybenzone in our tests.

 Best overall sunscreen and best spray sunscreen: Hawaiian Tropic Island Sport Sunscreen Spray ($8.92; amazon.com)

 The Hawaiian Tropic Island Sport Sunscreen Spray achieved a perfect score in nearly every single one of our tests.
-Its spray function made it extremely easy to apply, and it has a wide and even distribution, making it easy to quickly cover your entire body with a swift pass; it clocked in with the fastest full-body application for the testers who examined it.
+Its spray function made it extremely easy to apply, and it has a wide and even distribution, making it easy to quickly cover your entire body with a swift pass; it clocked in with the fastest full-body application for the testers who tried it out.

-The spray disappeared nearly immediately into our skin and didn’t leave any lingering color or sheen.
-It felt a little wet at first but soon absorbed into our skin and we completely forgot we’d even applied it.
-The spray’s tropical smell of coconuts was pleasant, though it has a hint of chemicals and is quite strong overall, which could deter people with more sensitive senses of smell.
+The spray disappeared nearly immediately into the skin and didn’t leave any lingering color or sheen.
+It felt a little wet at first but soon absorbed, and we completely forgot we’d even applied it.
+The spray’s tropical smell of coconut was pleasant, though it has a hint of chemicals and is quite strong overall, which could deter people with more sensitive senses of smell.

 In addition to being a quick and easy sunscreen to apply, the Hawaiian Tropic Island Sport Sunscreen comes in a slim container that barely takes up any room in a bag, plus it can easily fit in a standard water bottle pouch on the side of a backpack.
 The cap twists into a lock position, so wherever you store it, you can be sure it won’t leak or soak any of your belongings.

-The Hawaiian Tropic Island Sport Sunscreen Spray will keep you safe from the sun with its expert-approved, broad-spectrum SPF 30 formulation.
-It’s water- and sweat-resistant for 80 minutes, and is made without the dangerous chemical ingredients that the FDA and other studies have warned us to avoid.
-It’s incredibly easy to apply and its smell, feel on our skin and lack of streaking places it solidly as our pick for best overall sunscreen.
+The Hawaiian Tropic Island Sport Sunscreen Spray will protect you from the sun with its expert-approved, broad-spectrum SPF 30 formulation.
+It’s water- and sweat-resistant for 80 minutes, and is made without the chemical ingredients that the FDA and other studies have warned us to avoid.
+It’s incredibly easy to apply and its smell, feel on the skin and lack of streaking places it solidly as our pick for best overall sunscreen.

 Alba’s sunscreen comes in a small, compact bottle so you can easily stash it in any bag.
 The cap snaps shut, and while it doesn’t have a locking mechanism, it’s quite secure and shouldn’t leak.